oznogon/gattaibushido-public/rules/04_advanced_play.md

 ##### (SIDEBAR: Building Combos)

 Okay, so your real ultimate goal in each Round is to build the best damn hand of up to five cards that you can, using the cards available to your team.
-While Coach is limited to ONLY the cards in his Stash, he's got a lot of them, and he redraws every turn.
+While Coach is limited to ONLY the cards in his Cache, he's got a lot of them, and he redraws every turn.
 Meanwhile, your team must use all the cards they have between them, and they don't get the same redraw options as Coach.
 In fact, the only draw-ups you get are at the start of the first Round, and through the applied use of the Heart's Position Tech.

-Adding to that, you aren't allowed to actively discuss your Stashes, either!
+Adding to that, you aren't allowed to actively discuss your Caches, either!
 On the plus side, by the time you've come to this point, you probably have a lot of good cards out in those Factions, and a few other tricks up your sleeves.

-A solid strategy is to make strategic use of both the Heart's draw-up Tech and the Head's pass-over Tech to buff up the "leader's" Stash with good combo cards.
+A solid strategy is to make strategic use of both the Heart's draw-up Tech and the Head's pass-over Tech to buff up the "leader's" Cache with good combo cards.
 Then let the Leader handle the actual Combo plays, unless your team has such a good real-world synergy that you can pull off good combos together with minimal communication.

 The Combos you play directly multiply your end-of-Round score, so play well!